Skip to main content

 Consult Dr. Ash

 Anxiety is real, but it is not always a purely mental diagnosis.
-Thyroid flares, blood sugar crashes, cortisol rhythm problems, hormone shifts, and nutrient gaps can all create a state that feels like panic.
+Thyroid flares, blood sugar crashes, cortisol rhythm problems, hormone changes, and nutrient gaps can all create a state that feels like panic.
 We test before we label, then build a plan that fits the actual driver.

 Table of Contents